White South Sea Pearls are Large and Luxurious

 South Sea pearls are generally much larger than other pearl types and have a unique luster quality – a soft reflection due to the large aragonite platelets that make up the pearl.
 They also have the thickest average nacre of all cultured pearls.
 These factors make South Seas both distinctive and valuable.
 South Sea pearls have the highest value and command the highest prices of all types of pearls.

 As with other saltwater oysters, the South Sea pearl oyster is bead-nucleated.
 However, the growth period is approximately 2-4 years, unlike the akoya pearls, which develop in less than half that time.
-Being a delicate organism, this genus of oyster is particularly susceptible to disease and stress, which is one reason why the culturing area for South Seas pearls is quite limited.
-Attempts to expand South Sea pearl farming has met with little success because the oysters do not thrive outside their native, natural environment.
+Being a delicate organism, this type of pearl oyster is particularly susceptible to disease and stress, which is one reason why the culturing area for South Seas pearls is quite limited.
+Attempts to expand South Sea pearl farming have met with little success because the oysters do not thrive outside their native, natural environment.

 What colors, shapes, and sizes are available...

 South Sea pearls can be found in the range of 8 to 20 mm, with the average being 12 mm.
 Although extremely rare, some pearls have been found larger than 20 mm.
 Only 10-30% of each harvest will be round or near-round, so those strands carried by Pearl Paradise are truly a rare commodity.
 Baroque and drop-shapes are often used in high-end designer jewelry to showcase their unique shapes and luster.
 This also makes the South Sea pearls available at a variety of price levels.

 Silver-lipped South Sea pearl oysters generally produce pearls in the white, silver, aqua and blue family of overtones.
 The gold-lipped variety produces the cream, champagne, and deeper golden variety.
 Since the natural colors of South Sea pearls are so rich and beautiful, after harvesting they are merely washed and buffed to remove any residue and bring out their natural glow.